NagusameCS/DiarizeWhisper/README.md

 ## Initial Set-up

-Download the Python File provided above and then fill out the required information namely the `2 Directories` and `HF Token` (Guide to the latter provided below)
+Go to each of the HuggingFace models by pyanote and agree to their terms Download the Python File provided above and then fill out the required information namely the `2 Directories` and `HF Token` (Guide to the latter provided below)

 ## HF TOKEN